michal-h21/make4ht/README.md

 staticsite

-:    create HTML files in format suitable for static site generators such as [Jekyll](https://jekyllrb.com/)
+:    create HTML files in a format suitable for static site generators such as [Jekyll](https://jekyllrb.com/)

 svg-height